Sunday 6 January 2013

 Highlights: Boat ride around Flores

-During the night I woke many times to late night / early morning fireworks between 2 and 4 am.
+During the night I woke many times to some very noisy late night / early morning fireworks.
 I later found out this was the last day of Christmas celebrations.
 The weather wasn’t ideal either today with it raining on an off during the day.

 At 11.30 am we gathered for our private van transfer to Río Dulce.
 Just before we left there was a march to celebrate the last day of Christmas celebrations.
 Despite the drenching rain the band and performers seemed in great spirits.

-Our van trip took over 4 hours and we arrived around 4.30 pm and from here transferred to a water taxi to get to our accommodation for the next two nights the Tijax Ecological Lodge, another stay in a place in touch with nature.
-Something I found when I had an encounter with a huge spider in my cabin :(.
-Lets see if I can sleep tonight.
+Our van trip took over 4 hours and we arrived around 4.30 pm and from here transferred to a water taxi to get to our accommodation for the next two nights the Tijax Ecological Lodge, another stay in a place focused on nature.
+Something I found when I had an encounter with a huge spider in my cabin which I lost sight of, this made sleeping during night a little problematic!